seanmapk/Asian-Grocery-Inventory/README.md

 # Grocery Inventory Management System

 ## Project Overview
-This project stimulates an **inventory and replenishment management system** for an Asian grocery store in Germany.
+This project stimulates an **inventory and replenishment management system** for an Asian grocery store in 2025, in Germany.

 Many imported Asian products often face challenges such as:
 - Long supplier lead times